perexg/satip-axe/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](http://paypal.me/perex)

 The firmware contains various versions of [minisatip](https://github.com/catalinii/minisatip) which is tuned to get the best performance on this hardware.
+There are many extensions for the complex hobby satellite reception (like free input mode - use any tuner with any physical input, DVB-S2 multistream support etc.).

 There is no DLNA server, but there is HTTP and FTP server to server for example m3u playlists to clients.